Thorverton: Agriculture, fairs and the community

 The Bury was lined with shops, now almost all converted to private homes, the broad windows of which still speak of a prosperous recent past.
 The last shop - known as 'The Dairy' closed in 2006.
 For ten years, the needs of the village were served by a second hand mobile ex-library vehicle situated in the car park which was driven up and down the road outside the Thorverton Arms until a permanent place at the village car park was agreed.
-In 2016 Berry Dairy General Stores was re-established in the original Dairy in the centre of the village, which now thrives by offering high quality local produce.
+In 2016 Berry Dairy General Stores was re-established in the original Dairy in the centre of the village.

 The business of the Post Office is conducted from a portable cabin within the village car park.
 The original Post Office, now a private home in the centre of the village on the corner of Bullen Street and School Lane, was run by three generations of the Cummings family from 1870 to 1994, commemorated today by a blue plaque.

 The car park itself was created on the site of a former quarry.

 A channelled stream, which drains the Raddon (literally 'red hill') Hills to the north and runs to the River Exe, winds through the village, characteristic of several East Devon villages.
 A pedestrian bridge and ford cross the stream at Silver Street.

 There was a second ford across the stream beside Abbotsford which allowed passage to the old vicarage, which was sited between Garden Cottage and Mar Lodge.
 This village feature has now, unfortunately, disappeared, following embankment by the properties on either side of it.

 The village green at the bottom of Jericho Street once hosted a large fir tree - planted by 10-year-old Mary Norrish of Raddon Court Barton at the time of Queen Victoria's Golden Jubilee in 1887.
 Its lop-sidedness is prominent in many of the old photographs of Thorverton.
 The tree eventually became too big and was taken down in 1947 for the price of the wood contained within it.
 Every December a Christmas tree, decorated with lights, is placed on the same spot as the old Jubilee tree.

 Cobbled streets have been preserved throughout the centre of the village, as has an elaborate system of watercourses established in the 1850s; the idea of the Rector's daughter following a serious outbreak of cholera.